CrestfallenLARP/cfldangerden/content/en/rules/lineage_skill_categories/_index.md

 ### Elf Lineage Skill Category

+Costume Requirements: Pointed Ear Tips

+Elves are innately attuned to magic in its many forms as well as the attentiveness tolearn and retain knowledge.

 Only Elf Characters may purchase skills from this Category.

 [Enchanting]({{< ref "/rules/skills/#enchanting" >}}) [8 CP] Character is trained in Enchanting